midonet/midonet/docs/neutron_translation.md

    exceptional case where we do not want this SNAT rule applied even if the traffic ingresses into and egresses out of the same port.
 Also add its matching reverse SNAT rule.
+ * Add the router port to the port group for Neutron router interfaces on the router.

 If the port is on an uplink network, bind the router port according to the